-My research focuses on the consumption and production of sport and culture in society.
+My research focuses on the consumption and production of sport.
 Underlying these academic fields my substantive research area is in the importance of place and networks.
-For the former I am interested in the contexts and mechanisms that make place a key driver in the formation and maintenance of cultural lifestyles and consumption behaviours.
-For networks my approach is to understand consumption from a relational sociology position, using predominantly a social network analysis methodology to explore relational and interactional dynamics.
+For the former I am interested in the contexts and mechanisms that make place a key driver in the formation and maintenance of sporting lifestyles and consumption behaviours.
+For networks my approach is to understand consumption from a analytical sociology position, using predominantly a social network analysis methodology to explore relational and interactional dynamics.
 Place and networks are fundamental to understanding how consumption and production operates in modern societies, between the macro and micro aspects of society.

 Furthermore, I have a specific research interest in the production elements of the football industry or football worlds (adapted from Howard Becker Artworlds concept).
 In particular my research explores the collective activity in this world, focusing on conventions, networks and resources.